ChuOkupai/libft/README.md

 - A faster printf implementation (only conversions c, d, n, o, p, s, u, and x are supported)
 - ft_get_next_line can read a file descriptor line by line, either on standard input or on a file
 - Implementation of generic data structures that do not exist in the libc
+- A better rand function, using the Xoroshiro256** algorithm
+- String implementation with dynamic buffer

 ## Build instructions
 This project can be compiled on both Linux and Mac by the following command in a terminal: